This post is sponsored by Natrol but the content and opinions expressed here are my own.

 Natrol Kids Melatonin Supplement

 Another idea is to talk to your pediatrician about using a melatonin supplement to help with occasional sleeplessness.
 In the past, my wife has used a melatonin supplement to help get a sounder sleep.
 Recently, we had the chance to try the new Natrol Kids Melatonin Supplement.
 Natrol is the #1 melatonin brand in America and is a great idea to safely give your kids the sleep they need.
 The new Natrol Kids is a gently formulated 1 mg strength supplement for children ages 4+.
 They come in fast dissolve and gummies, our kids love the gummies!
-They are 100% drug free, non-habit forming and are non-GMO, vegetarian and have no artificial colors, flavors or preservatives.
+They are 100% drug free, non-habit forming, vegetarian and have no artificial colors, flavors or preservatives.
 To learn more, head to their webpage.
 These statements have not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure or prevent any diseases.
 And, please remember, for specific dosage information or for children under the age of 4, always consult your pediatrician.

 Natrol Kids Melatonin Supplement could be a powerful ally in your battle to establish a healthy sleep schedule.
 We have been excited to introduce it into our sleep routine every night and the kids actually look forward to eating the gummies before they brush their teeth!
 As the few first weeks have gone by, we are starting to get just as good at preparing for bed as we are preparing for school in the morning!